cnyvfang/PyFADE/README.md

 ## 📖 Reference

-To use PyFADE to validate your methods, please cite the original FADE paper.
+To use PyFADE to validate your methods, please cite the original FADE paper and note the use of the PyFADE implementation.

 ```bibtex
 @article{choi2015referenceless,